vast-data/openshift-vastnfs-kmm-operator/README.md

 4. **Stream logs** - Follow real-time logs with retry logic
 5. **Continue until interrupted** - Press `Ctrl+C` to stop

+**Post-Build Deployment Process:** After the build stage completes and you interrupt the log streaming:

+1. **Image Distribution** - The built kernel module image is pushed to the internal registry
+2. **DaemonSet Creation** - KMM creates DaemonSet pods on nodes matching the kernel version
+3. **Module Loading** - Each node downloads the image and runs `modprobe` to load VAST NFS modules
+4. **Ready State** - Modules become active and available for NFS operations

+This post-build process typically takes 1-2 minutes (2-3 minutes for secure boot scenarios).

 **Example output:**
 ```
 [STEP] Waiting for pods to start...